BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 • Approach the Bonaire Boat Rentals dock slowly and quietly.

-• Follow the instructions of our staff for the docking and dismounting
+• Follow the instructions of our staff for the docking and disembarking

 Do not turn off the boat until we are well secured